endeavored/coursewatch-public/README.md

 **The fastest course monitoring tool at Georgia Tech** (probably)

-Built in Brittain dining hall during freshman year in basically one day.
+Built in Brittain dining hall during my freshman year in basically one day.
 The code quality reflects this, but it works.

 ## Getting started
 See `internal/app/coursewatch/cli/cli.go` for the main entry of the code.